-In Q 1 & Q 2 contamination in cattle has consistently shown a downward trend and are at the lowest level in the last 4 years, spikes are continuing to be robustly enforced by the OV when they occur.
-MHIs are now routinely securing evidence at final inspection points to assist OV's in taking risk based proportionate action when required.
-FBOs are becoming more proactive rather than reactive taking action at the root cause.
+In Q4, contamination in cattle has consistently shown a downward trend and spikes are continuing to be robustly enforced by the OV when they occur.
+MHIs are now routinely securing evidence at final inspection points to assist OVs in taking risk based proportionate action when required.
+FBOs are becoming more proactive rather than reactive, taking action at the root cause.